-The right coaching tools can make starting and growing your coaching business easier.
+The right tools can make it easier to grow your coaching business

 If you’re a new coach and a business owner, you might wonder: What are the best tools and applications that can support me in my business?

 After all, automating certain processes is key to being able to scale and grow your coaching business, so you can do more of what you love: coach!

 Why use coaching tools to build your business